josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 # Introduction

 The IETF Administrative Support Activity (IASA) was originally established in 2005 {{!RFC4071}}.
-In the intervening years, the needs of the IETF have evolved in ways that require changes to its administrative structure. {{?I-D.haberman-iasa20dt-recs}} discusses the challenges facing the current structure as well as several options for reorganizing the IETF's administration under different legal structures. {{ML-memo}} further outlines the legal details of various options, including three options -- an independent 501(c)(3) organization, a 501(c)(3) Type 1 supporting organization of ISOC, and an LLC that is a disregarded entity of ISOC -- that would entail setting up a new organization to house the administration of the IETF.
+In the intervening years, the needs of the IETF have evolved in ways that require changes to its administrative structure. {problem-statement} discusses the challenges facing the current structure and {legal-options} describes several options for reorganizing the IETF's administration under different legal structures. {{ML-memo}} further outlines the legal details of various options, including three options -- an independent 501(c)(3) organization, a 501(c)(3) Type 1 supporting organization of ISOC, and an LLC that is a disregarded entity of ISOC -- that would entail setting up a new organization to house the administration of the IETF.
 This document outlines one way that such an organization could be structured and describes how the organization could fit together with existing and new IETF community structures.
 In this document the new administrative organization is known as IETFAdminOrg.

 The purpose of this document is to spur discussion by outlining some details of what an "IASA 2.0" arrangement could look like.
 Some of the details of the organizational structure are dependent on the choice of legal structure, but others are not.
-While community discussion of the legal structure continues, the point of this document is to get community input about organizational approaches to solving some of the challenges identified in {{?I-D.haberman-iasa20dt-recs}}.
+While community discussion of the legal structure continues, the point of this document is to get community input about organizational approaches to solving some of the challenges identified in {problem-statement}.
 Ultimately, if the IETF community decides to make changes to IASA, those changes will need to be documented in an update to or replacement of RFC 4071.

 In brief, the proposal in this document is to transfer most of the responsibilities that RFC 4071 currently assigns to the IAD and ISOC to the newly created IETFAdminOrg.
 The IAOC would be eliminated, and its oversight and advising functions transferred to the IETFAdminOrg board and a new IETF Administrative Advisory Council ("the AC"), respectively.
 It would be the job of IETFAdminOrg to meet the administrative needs of the IETF.
 It would be the job of the AC to provide any advice that the IETFAdminOrg needs from an IETF community perspective.
 And it would be the job of the IETFAdminOrg board to ensure that IETFAdminOrg is meeting the needs of the IETF community.